apigee/streetcarts-tutorial/README.md

 StreetCarts illustrates the following:

-* Multiple client-facing proxies calling a single internal proxy to share a connection with a backend resource.
+* Multiple client-facing proxies calling a single internal proxy (using proxy chaining) to share a connection with a backend resource.
 * Authentication with Edge OAuth policies.
 * Authorization with API BaaS user groups, roles, and permissions.
 * Enforcing two distinct client access levels with the Quota policy.